When you live an Eco-Friendly Lifestyle, it goes everywhere with you.

 Being away from home means that recycling and reducing waste overall is going to be a little more difficult, but it can be done with a little planning.

-If you’re staying in a hotel, more than likely they’ll have those cute little bottles of shampoo and soaps, but they are usually plastic bottles..
+If you’re staying in a hotel, more than likely they’ll have those cute little bottles of shampoo and soap, but they are usually plastic bottles…

-To avoid using those tiny bottles, bring your own shampoo and soaps from home.
+To avoid using those tiny bottles, bring your own shampoo and soap from home.

-Of course reusable bags, straws, bottles and mugs are the first thing that come to mind to take on vacation, but what about cups?
+Of course, reusable bags, straws, bottles, and mugs are the first thing that comes to mind to take on vacation, but what about cups?

 Also Read: Bringing your Eco-Friendly lifestyle to work

 Bring snacks with you!
 Sure you can purchase snacks, but when you bring your own, you’re in control of the packaging they’re in.

 This is great because you can add whatever you like!
 If you have a Whole Foods or another shop that sells bulk foods, go wild and create a trail mix suited to your taste.

 I like mixing Pumpkin seeds, Almonds, Cashews, Hemp seeds, Sesame sticks, Dark chocolate, chipotle spiced peanuts, and if I’m able to keep it chilled chunks of Colby cheese.